KylerD/NestStarterKit/README.md

 $ npm run test:cov
 ```

-## Cheat Sheet & Patterns
+## Getting Started
 * The application code that runs the program is found in `main.ts`
 * Each example/pattern in this starter kit is defined as a module and imported into `app.module.ts` - generally this is the pattern you should use for your own MVC vertical slices.
   * The controllers layer handles HTTP requests and delegates tasks to the services layer.
   * The services layer is where most of the business logic lives.
   * Services use repositories / DAOs to change / persist entities.
   * Entities act as containers for the values, with setters and getters.
 * You can just delete any modules you're not using, i.e. pick one database option depending on your needs.
-I typically use Knex query builder.
+I have used Knex query builder with the most success.

 ### Configuration
 A Nest config object is defined in `config/configuration.ts`, it can be injected into any classes constructor like so: